 As climate crises threaten our home more and more frequently, British Columbians need to know — does the government have our back?

 As a teenager, I used to jog every day.
-Then, during one run, I got so sick, I stopped running altogether.
+Then, during one run, I got sick and had to stop.
 The smoke was so thick that summer, I became physically ill from exercising in it.

 I remember walking with a friend in 2003, her Kelowna neighbourhood recently returned from evacuation.
 Her home was thankfully untouched, but with guilt she showed me her neighbours’ houses.
 We stood out at the end of her driveway at dusk, a scorched children’s playground behind us.
 To our left, the silhouette of a brick fireplace stood out against the dark blue sky, to our right, only a driveway into the abyss.